What is the scope of a Naturopathic Physician?

 Homeopaths are not currently licensed and regulated in BC and are not able to write lab requisitions or pharmaceutical prescriptions.
 The education they receive varies because it is not standardized.
 Naturopathic Physicians all must have at least 8 years post-secondary education and pass rigorous board exams prior to being able to practice.

-Naturopathic physicians learn about homeopathy, however it is only one of the many treatments we can prescribe and some NDs don’t even use homeopathy at all.
+Naturopathic physicians learn about homeopathy, however it is only one of the many treatments we can prescribe and some Naturopathic Doctors don’t even use homeopathy at all.
 I do not want to discount homeopathy or homeopathic practitioners because many people notice massive changes from using certain remedies, however I think it is important that people know the difference between the two professions.

 Thank you for taking time to read this article.
 Naturopathic Physicians can be part a large part of your health team for yearly physicals (including PAP exams), pharmaceutical prescriptions or prescription refills, preventative medicine, and natural treatments for acute and chronic conditions.